rorydbain/rorydbain.github.io/_posts/2020-06-13-encapsulation-with-swift-propertywrappers.markdown

 }
 ```

 Now using the above, you can access the underlying `CurrentValueSubject` from within the ViewModel by doing `_isEnabled.subject`.
-Outside of the ViewModel, only the `AnyPublisher` is available, which gives us the same scoping functionality as the more-verbose example above.
+Outside the ViewModel, only the `AnyPublisher` is available, which gives us the same scoping functionality as the more-verbose example above.

-RxSwift/Combine is the best usage of this that I’ve found so far, but there are likely some other cases that might be useful.
+RxSwift/Combine is the best usage of this that I’ve found, but there are likely other cases that might be useful.
 Perhaps if you want to expose a `UIView` in a sub-view without exposing the specific subclass and its properties?
 The unfortunate thing is that you need to write a propertyWrapper for each mapping of Private Type -> Internal Type that you want, Swift doesn’t support having a generic that extends a second generic unfortunately.